-Being an SAAS platform, BrilliantDirectories.com provide no customization options in their available features.
-This requires you to adapt 100% to what they offer and you’ll be able to change nothing about your project
+Being a SAAS platform, BrilliantDirectories.com provides no customization options in their available features.
+This requires you to adapt 100% to what they offer and you’ll be able to change nothing about your project.

 Their online reviews are mostly positive.
 As is the following thread in which they were previously very active, at webdirectoryforum.org.
 At the end, one of the most enthusiastic users asked the rest of the forum: